-The Indiana University School of Medicine Department of Neurology offers a one-year ACGME-accredited clinical neurophysiology fellowship.
-Three positions are offered each year.
-Two positions focus on EEG and epilepsy, and one position focuses on EMG and neuromuscular disorders.
+The one-year Clinical Neurophysiology Fellowship program fills three positions each year.
+Two of these positions focus on EEG and epilepsy, and one fellowship position focuses on EMG and neuromuscular disorders.